Nixtla/popol-vuh/README.md

 Good workd is anchored in first principles thinking.

 I ship good code fast.

+Be aware that you are always writing code for others, not only yourself.
+Please be mindful.
+In other words: be kind and take the necessary time to write good code.
+Its better and faster in the long term.

 Given our definition of sucess (Maximizing value for users, customers and collegues) a good proxy of our perfomance is the sum of the satisfaction metric of each of those groups in relation to the individauls in the company and the company itself.